Chevron Richmond Refinery: Growth

-Present Day Refinery

 Modernization

 Following the end of World War II, the refinery began a long-range modernization and expansion of its facilities to accommodate the new post-war consumer demands for petroleum products.
 The refinery constructed units that increased production of highly refined products for the postwar generation of higher-compression engines.
 In 1951, a 50000 oilbbl residuum stripper was constructed to convert heavy residual fuel oil into lighter products.
 In 1959, the company made a major breakthrough when it developed the Isocracking process which uses catalysts to rearrange the existing molecules of heavy fuel oils to remove sulfur and convert low-value fuel oils into higher-yield products such as gasoline.
 The company also completed a new fluid catalytic cracking unit capable of processing 40000 oilbbl daily of feed stock, further adding to the high-octane gasolines being demanded in rapidly increasing quantities by modern, high-compression automobile engines.
 In 1965, a breakthrough came when the Richmond refinery opened the world's largest Isomax hydrocracking complex.
 The unit converts heavy petroleum oils to lighter stocks for gasoline and other higher valued products.
 The 62000 oilbbl-a-day unit increased the plant's gasoline output by 40%.
 A solvent de-asphalting plant and a hydrogen manufacturing plant were also constructed to support the Isomax and were the largest of their kind ever constructed.

-The post-war years were also marked by a dramatic increase in demand for petrochemicals to serve as the building blocks for hundreds of essential consumer products.
+The post-war years were also marked by a dramatic increase in demand for petrochemicals to serve as the building blocks for hundreds of consumer products.
 In 1951, a new unit was constructed to manufacture paraxylene, a basic material used for making synthetic fibers, and was the first of its kind to produce the chemical from petroleum.
 The West Coast's first phenol plant was completed in 1954 for the production of lubricating oil and lubricating oil additive, resins and plastic, and plywood adhesives.
 A year later, another chemical plant for the manufacture of isophthalic was constructed, the first in the US.
 Isophthalic is a chemical intermediate used in plastics and surface coatings.
 In 1960, construction began on a $17 million complex for production of para- and orthoxylenes, important chemical intermediates, at the Richmond refinery.
 Another major project increased the capacity for production of alpha olefins, used extensively in the manufacture of "soft" detergents, lubricant additives, plastics and plasticizers.
 None of these chemical plants are still in operation today except for the alpha olefin plant, which produces an intermediate chemical for the production of Techron, Chevron's gasoline additive.